devchia254/facerecognitionbrain/README.md

 ## Purpose
-The objective is to learn:-

-- The fundamentals of how to fetch data from an API
-- How to use AJAX and Promises
+- Learn how to create Full Stack web app using React, Node.js and PostgreSQL.

 ## Features & Code Snippets
 Below are some of the features and code extracts of this project.